GarryMorrison/SemanticDB3.1/README.md

 Though I'm not sure why friends would be time ordered.
 Maybe we need a better example.

 **Stored-learn-rule**:
-Stores the right hand side in memory (in a compact form, after it has been parsed), and only evaluates it on invoke time.
+Stores the right hand side in memory (in a compact form, after it has been parsed), and only evaluates it at invoke time.
 Most of the interesting user defined operators are of this type.

 **Memoizing-learn-rule**:
 Very similar to stored-learn-rule but with one big difference.
 Once the right hand side is evaluated, it is then written in place, or [memoized](https://en.wikipedia.org/wiki/Memoization).
 This is used when you don't want to calculate a value over and over again.
 A good use case is the Fibonacci sequence, or factorial: